 Master of Arts

-Our program encourages individuality and collaboration as it prepares candidates for academic and non-academic careers.
+Our program encourages individuality and collaboration as it prepares candidates for careers both within academia and beyond.
 Graduates have gone on to top-tier Ph.D. programs or opted to work in industry or for national and local nonprofits.

-Graduate studies in English is open to all qualified applicants who hold a BA or a BS in English or a related field from an accredited college or university.
+Graduate studies in English is open to all qualified applicants who hold a Bachelor of Arts or a Bachelor of Science in English or a related field from an accredited college or university.

-Teaching assistantships are available and are awarded on the basis of the applicant's scholastic record, letters of recommendation, and the student's letter of interest.
-All applicants that are accepted by the Graduate School in good standing are eligible for an assistantship in the Department of English.
+Graduate teaching assistantships are available and are awarded on the basis of the applicant's scholastic record, letters of recommendation, and the student's letter of interest.
+All students admitted full-standing are eligible for an assistantship in the Department of English.
 Letters of interest (if applicable) for teaching assistantships should be submitted at the same time that the application to the program is submitted to the Graduate School and should address prior experience and qualifications.